Yangwei Linghua: Biography

 Yangwei Linghua was born on 20 December 1980 in Ordos, Inner Mongolia.
 She is ethnically Mongolian.
 In her early years, she worked in Guangzhou as a saleswoman after high school.
 In 2011, she joined the CPC Central Military Commission Political Department Song and Dance Troupe.

 Personal life

 Yang's husband is Xu Mingzhao (徐明朝), a businessman, entrepreneur, and the CEO of Bairen Entertainment.
-In March 2011, they married in Erdos.
+In March 2011, they married in Ordos City.